-Extended Co ertificate Assessment

-Externally - Equality, diversity and rights (M) 2 hour exam - 80 marks

-examined - Health, safety and security (M) 2 hour exam - 80 marks

-Units - Anatomy and Physiology (M) 1.5 hour exam - 60 marks

-Internally - Building positive relationships (M) Internally assessed units which

-assessed - Nutrition for health (O) are moderated by an external

-units - Sexual health, reproduction and the early assessor

-development stages (O)

-Achievement for all units is

-graded as Near-Pass, Pass,

-Merit or Distinction (external

-and internal).
-If a learner

-doesn't achieve the mark

-required for a 'Near-Pass' grade

-an unclassified result for will be

-given for that unit.
+Dinlows OAN 602/0694/1 Accocoment Diploma QAN 603/0684/1 Assessment Externally - Equality, diversity, and rights (M) 2 hour exam - 80 marks examined - Health, safety, and security (M) 2 hour exam - 80 marks Units - Anatomy and Physiology (M) 1.5 hour exam - 60 marks - Personalisation and a person-centred approach (M) - Safeguarding (M) Internally - Building positive relationships (M) Internally assessed units which assessed - Infection control (M) are moderated by an external units - Promote positive behaviour (C) assessor - The impact of long-term physiological conditions (C) Achievement for all units is - Creativity and activity for children and graded as Near-Pass, Pass, young people (O) Merit or Distinction (external - Supporting people with learning and internal).
+If a learner disabilities (O) doesn't achieve the mark - Promoting health and wellbeing (O) required for a 'Near-Pass' grade an unclassified result for will be given for that unit.

-(M = Mandatory units; O = Optional units)
+M = Mandatory units; C = Core; O = Optional units are subject to change.

-The extended certificate in Health and Social Care has been developed for learners aged 16+, who want to develop and apply their skills, knowledge and understanding in health, social care and childcare.
+The Level 3 Diploma in Health and Social Care has been developed for learners aged 16+, who want to develop and apply their skills, knowledge and understanding in health, social care, and childcare.